grant-m-s/AstronomicAL/docs/source/content/tutorials/active_learning.rst

 .. image:: ../../images/currently_not_selected.png

-If you lose track of which tab the selected source is from it is always shown at the bottom of each classifier tab whether the selected point is that classifiers queried point.
-If it is not the currently selected point you can simply select the :code:`Show Queried` button to reselect the current classifier's queried point.
+If you lose track of which tab the selected source is from, it is always shown at the bottom of each classifier tab whether the selected point is that classifier's queried point.
+If not, you can simply press the :code:`Show Queried` button to reselect the current classifier's queried point.